Individuals and Business

-A 26% company tax rate for small business applies for 2020/2021 for those with an aggregated business turnover of less than $50 million.
+A 25% company tax rate for small businesses applies for 2021/2022 for those with an aggregated business turnover of less than $50 million.

 The 13% small business income tax offset (up to $1000) is available to businesses with a turnover of less than $5 million.
 It applies only to business income for sole traders, or a share of business income from partnerships or trusts.

 Taxable Payments Reporting System (‘TPRS’)

 The TPRS is a transparency measure that requires businesses operating within prescribed ‘high-risk’ industries to report payments made to certain contractors to the ATO.
 The purpose of these requirements is to target the cash economy and general low compliance within a particular industry.

 Since 1 July 2012 businesses in the building and construction industry have been required to report total payments made to each contractor for building and construction services each year.
 From 1 July 2018, it was expanded to the cleaning and courier industries.
 Then from 1 July 2019 the TPRS was extended to the following industries:

 - Road freight services

 Information to be reported in the Taxable Payments Annual Report for each contractor